 Hari was the first person to initiate black box (mailbox) applications in India under the GATT/TRIPS Agreement for pharmaceutical products, and his applications were the basis for the Patent Office to formulate rules and policies for filing, receiving and examination of mail box applications.
 As an expert witness before the Joint Parliamentary Committee, where he was also spearhead for the CII, Hari was instrumental in bringing into effect the pharmaceutical product patent regime in India.
 Hari is an expert in GATT/TRIPS and PCT related issues.
 Hari was part of the TIFAC team which initiated a Women's Scholarship Scheme to draw into the mainstream the huge scientific pool of talent existing in the form of highly qualified but not employed women in India.
 He, along with many other eminent lawyers, trained such women in the intellectual property laws, which has added 2000 patent attorneys to the profession.

 Hari is currently serving as President-Elect of the APAA International Body, and is the first Indian to be elected to this position.
 He is also the only person to have been elected to the position of President of the India chapter of APAA twice.
 He was also the International Vice President of the APAA for 13 consecutive years until 2016, and has been Councillor of the APAA for 20 consecutive years.
-He was one of four Indian attorneys featured in the cover story of the March 2014 issue of Asia IP, entitled “50 Patent Lawyers One Should Know”.
-Other than the various awards he frequently receives for his long-standing expertise and excellence in intellectual property law, he has also been nominated as “Patent Attorney of the Year” in India on numerous occasions by several leading law magazines.
+He was one of four Indian attorneys featured in a cover story of Asia IP, entitled “50 Patent Lawyers One Should Know”.
+Other than the various awards he frequently receives for his long-standing expertise and excellence in intellectual property law, he has been nominated as “Patent Attorney of the Year” in India on numerous occasions by several leading law magazines.

 Hari is also involved with several charitable causes, including pro bono legal work for underprivileged women and victims of domestic violence, and their education, rehabilitation and employment.